PsychNeuro/ed1/book/glossary.md

 #### presynaptic
 is the sending side of +synapses, where +neurotransmitter is released at the +terminal-button.

+#### program
+refers to a computer program, which defines a sequence of basic operations that, when performed, accomplish some form of information processing.
+For example, a simple program might sort a list in alphabetical order, while more complex programs enable you to write papers on your computer.
+There are many different programming languages, but they all end up specifying a sequence of basic operations (instructions) supported by the +CPU chip in the computer, including basic arithmetic, logic, and memory reading and writing.

 #### prosocial
 is an attitude favoring social engagement and generally helping others --- the opposite of +antisocial